vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 0928
 Drop saying, "I never drank":
 Hidden secrets will be out when drunk. *
-PS
+(P.S.
+Sundaram)

 0929
 To reason with one drowned in drink is like
-Searching with a candle for a man drowned in water. * PS
+Searching with a candle for a man drowned in water. * (P.S.
+Sundaram)
 Yes
 0930
 When a drunkard sober sees another drunk,
 Why does he not note his own damage?
-PS
+(P.S.
+Sundaram)

 Notes:
-930. Compare with 99 and 318 for the typical style of Valluvar: “How can anyone speak harsh words, having seen what kind words do?” - NV and “Why does one hurt others knowing what it is to be hurt?” - PS
+930. Compare with 99 and 318 for the typical style of Valluvar: “How can anyone speak harsh words, having seen what kind words do?” - (N.V.K.
+Ashraf) and “Why does one hurt others knowing what it is to be hurt?” - (P.S.
+Sundaram)

 094
 Gambling